 6.2.1.7.2 Amend as follows:

-“6.2.1.7.2 “The proficiency test of the manufacturer shall in all instances be carried out by an inspection body approved by the competent authority of the country of approval. …”.
-At the end add the following sentence.
-“This test shall be carried out during either design type approval or during production inspection and certification.”
+“6.2.1.7.2 “A proficiency test of the manufacturers of pressure receptacle shells and the inner vessels of closed cryogenic receptacle shall in all instances be carried out by an inspection body approved by the competent authority of the country of approval.
+Proficiency testing of manufacturers of closures shall be carried out if the competent authority requires it.
+This test shall be carried out either during design type approval or during production inspection and certification.”

 It was not clear when to carry out the proficiency test.
 Manufacturers of closures, completed bundles of cylinders and completed closed cryogenic receptacles are not subject to proficiency testing.

+The second sentence differs from that shown in document 2019/52 since the original proposal could be interpreted as meaning that proficiency testing was to be carried out by the competent authority.(Ref. doc: ST/SG/AC.10/C.3/2019/21 as amended by ST/SG/AC.10/C.3/2019/52, with additional amendments to the last two sentences).

 6.2.2 In NOTE 2 delete “and service equipment” after “UN pressure receptacles”

 6.2.2.1.1 In the first sentence replace “UN cylinders” with “refillable UN cylinder shells”.